-Why should you consider the Elevator Learning Center to either launch your career in elevator maintenance, further your career as an elevator industry professional?
+Why should you consider the Elevator Learning Center to either launch your career in elevator maintenance or further your career as an elevator industry professional?

-- Candidate and Apprenticeship Programs – Companies who are experiencing a shortage of trained workers can have their employees participate in the NAEC CET training programs which meet and exceed the required education for licensing and Apprenticeship.
-Our Remote participation learning methods allow candidates to participate in the related instruction portion of the program while receiving valuable OJT (On the job training) during their daily work routines.
-Our Yonkers based training facility allows CET-Supervisors to schedule and perform skills portfolio sign offs in a controlled “hands on” atmosphere to ensure the quality of the learning process.
-Most Government funded projects now require apprenticeship program participation to successfully bid and contract with Government entities.
+- Candidate and Apprenticeship Programs – Companies who are experiencing a shortage of trained workers can have their employees participate in the NAEC CET™ training programs which meet and exceed the required education for licensing and Apprenticeship.
+Our remote participation learning methods allow candidates to participate in the related instruction portion of the program while receiving valuable OJT (on-the-job training) during their daily work routines.
+Our Long Island City, NY based training facility allows CET-Supervisors to schedule and perform Skills Portfolio Sign Offs in a controlled “hands on” atmosphere to ensure the quality of the learning process.
+Most government funded projects now require apprenticeship program participation to successfully bid and contract with Government entities.

-- Education Delivery and Instructor Training – For Companies who wish to provide their own education delivery using an “In House” Provider, the learning Center can help train Instructors and provide supplemental training assistance through web based instructor manuals, Lesson planning and supplemental educational material.
+- Education Delivery and Instructor Training – For companies who wish to provide their own education delivery using an “In-House” Provider, the Elevator Learning Center can help train Instructors and provide supplemental training assistance through web-based instructor manuals, lesson planning and supplemental educational material.